dysonfrost/docker-apps/calibre/README.md

   - or update a single container: `docker-compose up -d calibre-web`
 - You can also remove the old dangling images: `docker image prune`

+Please be careful, as changes in the event of a major version update could break your current configuration.